womenhackfornonprofits/ocdaction-android/README.md

    - Windows
    - Mac
    - Linux
+ 3. Clone Github Repo into Android Studio [Instuctions ](https://youtu.be/VEM-IEG9SXs)

 # Contributing
-Please follow a few guidelines in order to contribute to the project set out in the [Contributing file]
+Please follow a few guidelines in order to contribute to the project set out in the [Contributing file](https://github.com/womenhackfornonprofits/ocdaction/blob/master/CONTRIBUTING.md)